-The Traditional Fund is built around the well-known 60% equites, 40% fixed income strategy for portfolio construction.
+The Traditional Fund is built around the well-known 60% equities, 40% fixed income strategy for portfolio construction.
 The assets of the Foundation are diversified to minimize the risk of large losses.
 Managers are expected to maintain diversified portfolios, and asset mix ensures exposure to the major asset classes.
+The managers will have limited leeway in taking tactical positions as opportunities present themselves.